 oil_barrelAny unused (watertight) bins or water butts - saving rainwater is ever more important for gardens these days

-hovWhilst the garden work and auction are being run by people who attend or are members of the Bardfield Quaker group, it is not an official Quaker (Religious Society of Friends) project.
+hovWhilst the garden work is being carried out by people who attend or are members of the Bardfield Quaker group, it is not an official Quaker (Religious Society of Friends) project.

 If you have any questions which are not answered above, please get in touch.